 Accustomed to low pay, anxious for work which they could combine with domestic duties, lacking other ways of adding their mite to total family income, and generally incapable of collective self-defence, [they] became the key element in that persistent cheapness of labour which was one of the prime requirements of a viable outwork system.

-47 additional income-and thus not subject to the same standards as 'regular' work.
+In response to increasing public concerns, middlemen and other defenders of the outwork systems insisted that much of this work was to be characterized as additional income-and thus not subject to the same standards as 'regular' work.
 'With a labour force so heavily made up of women, children, and old people', it was easy to characterize the work 'as something essentially part-time, casual, and supplementary to income coming into the household from other quarters'.